PaulBujor/Porto/README.md

 ###### Must have
 - [x] Ability for users to see posts
-- [ ] Ability for users to add posts
+- [x] Ability for users to add posts
 - [ ] Ability for users to like/dislike posts
 - [ ] Ability for users to comment on posts (See "Could have" #x)
-- [ ] Ability for users to follow other users

 ###### Should have
 - [ ] Users should see only posts from people they follow